-In a nutshell every book published has a unique ISBN and that is the most important single item that you should record.
-A book log can be as simple as a list of your books and their ISBNs and the ISSNs of periodicals your work has appeared in, no more than that.
+In a nutshell every book published has a unique ISBN, every periodical an ISSN, and these are the most important single items that you should record from either.
+A book and publication log can be as simple as a list of your books and their ISBNs and the ISSNs of periodicals your work has appeared in, no more than that.
 However, over time I feel you will find you need more than that.
 I would recommend as a minimum a table of information including:-

 - ISBN – I log both the ISBN 13 and 10.

 - Your contribution as either the illustrator, author, photographer, translator, narrator or Other.

 - Date of publication (for that particular ISBN or ISSN)

 - Country of publication

 - A column for each of other contributors as applicable (the illustrator, author, photographer, translator, narrator or Other)

 I went a few steps further than the minimum and also included:-

 - Box number (assuming you are boxing the books you have)

 - Number of copies in a box

 - Columns for each of original book title and actual book title (sometimes different editions have different titles, mostly when books are translated naturally).

 - Percentage royalty you are entitled to ranging from 0% to 100%

 - Number of pages

 - Number of images (for illustrators / photographers only and count each image as one so if you have the same image in a book five times that’s five images)